ianbollinger/haskell-style-guide/haskell-style.md

 Write proper sentences; start with a capital letter and use proper punctuation.

-### Top-Level Definitions
+### Top-level definitions

-Comment every top level function (particularly exported functions), and provide a type signature; use Haddock syntax in the comments.
+Comment every top-level function (particularly exported functions), and provide a type signature; use Haddock syntax in the comments.
 Comment every exported data type.
 Function example: